 15954 Woods Valley Rd.

 Hours: Sep.
 19th-Oct.
 31st; Mon.-Fri.
 9 a.m.-5 p.m.; Sat. & Sun.
 8:30 a.m.- 6 p.m.

 Pumpkin Station: Rancho Bernardo

 At this U-pick pumpkin spot, kiddos can enjoy an 8-foot tall corn maze and a tractor hay wagon ride.
-There’s a picnic area for families and a petting zoo too!
+There’s also a petting zoo and you can cut your own sunflowers too!

 13421 Highland Valley Rd.